 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the additional information to the statement of comprehensive income but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the additional information to the statement of comprehensive income in pages 2 to 3, but does not include the financial statements and our auditor's report thereon.